jasveen21/Induction-_report/README.md

 ## Then the Causmic Club session is started by our senior from 2:00pm to 3:00pm.
 The way they led the session showed true leadership patient,engaging and deeply meaningful.Thank you for sharing their wisdom.
 ![senior gndec ](https://github.com/user-attachments/assets/f52a2bc4-eac5-458c-9f88-6cca2f2dc469)

+# Day-3:-
+On 3rd day of the induction program, the expert lecture is given by Dr.Jaswinder Singh from 9am to 11am in the college auditorium.He is the incharge of IAPT.